Richard Rodgers Theatre: 1990s to present

 Seussical, which opened in 2000, ended up closing after six months at a $10 million loss.
 In 2001, several Broadway performers and directors launched a celebration of Rodgers's work at the theater, a year before what would have been his 100th birthday.
 The same year saw the premiere of another Simon hit, 45 Seconds from Broadway.
 This was followed in 2002 by a run of Private Lives and a comparatively much longer run of Movin' Out, which ran for four years.
 The musical Tarzan appeared at the Richard Rodgers in 2006, and the theater was renovated with the addition of the Richard Rodgers Gallery, a space with to memorabilia of the composer.
 This was followed in 2007 by Cyrano de Bergerac, then by Lin-Manuel Miranda's musical In The Heights from 2008 to 2011.
 The theater's other productions of the early 2010s included Bengal Tiger at the Baghdad Zoo in 2011; Porgy and Bess and Lewis Black's Running on Empty in 2012; and Cat on a Hot Tin Roof and The Rascals: Once Upon a Dream in 2013.

 In 2013, the Richard Rodgers underwent a $3.5 million renovation conducted by EverGreene Architectural Arts.
 Up to 20 layers of paint were removed, and light-gray wall patterns and proscenium murals were installed.
 In addition, all 1,319 seats were replaced and a second arch in front of the original proscenium was removed.
 The first production at the renovated theater was Romeo and Juliet, which had a limited engagement; it was succeeded by If/Then in 2014.
 As part of a settlement with the United States Department of Justice in 2014, the Nederlanders agreed to improve disabled access at their nine Broadway theaters, including the Richard Rodgers.
 Miranda's musical Hamilton opened at the theater in 2015 and has performed there since then.
-On March 12, 2020, the theater closed due to the COVID-19 pandemic.
-It reopened on September 14, 2021, with performances of Hamilton.
+All Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
+The Richard Rodgers reopened on September 14, 2021, with performances of Hamilton.